 The miniaturisation of electronic devices and the emergence of materials with interfaces at the nano- and micro-meter length scales are calling for new approaches to study the electronic properties of these increasingly complex systems.
-We are setting up a new facility at the SGM4 beamline of the ASTRID2 synchrotron light source in Aarhus, Denmark, which will provide access to the electronic structure of such materials by employing angle-resolved photoemission spectroscopy with a submicron light spot (nanoARPES).
+We have installed a new beamline at the ASTRID2 synchrotron light source in Aarhus, Denmark, which provides access to the electronic structure of such materials by employing angle-resolved photoemission spectroscopy with a submicron light spot (nanoARPES).
 See a rendering of the experiment to the left.

 The major new science opportunities enabled by this facility include in-operando spectroscopy of functional devices and probing fundamental interactions in atomically thin custom-made quantum materials.
 The system will generally enable photoemission from samples with very small feature sizes, on the nano- and microscopic length scales.